 Jamie Masada's SoCal comedy club empire established a Chicago foothold in 2012, refurbishing the former Lakeshore Theater space.
 The club offers lineups of local comics several nights a week, with the occasional touring headliner.

 This theater might look unimposing from the outside, but inside you’ll find it seats hundreds.
 It has to, as most nights it’s packed with crowds that thrill to the colorful techno antics of Blue Man Group, which has occupied the space for years (and shows no signs of vacating soon).

-A ref keeps the score as dueling improv troupes battle it out at the Chicago version of this national brand (which relies heavily on audience participation).
+A ref keeps the score as dueling improv troupes battle it out at the Chicago version of this national brand, which relies heavily on audience participation.
 In contrast to the Annoyance up the street, most shows here are squeaky clean and family-friendly.

-The nation's only not-for-profit co-op theater devoted to the art of improvisation is an excellent place for young teams to practice their craft.
+The nation's only nonprofit co-op theater devoted to the art of improvisation is an excellent place for young teams to practice their craft.
 The programming is often experimental and incredibly hit or miss, but there's no denying the youthful, infectious energy that pervades the place.

 Outwardly it’s marked only by discreet banners with the building number 3246, but inside this “private men’s gym, sauna and bathhouse” you’ll find gents wearing towels (or less) enjoying three levels of private rooms, gang showers, whirlpool, play areas, workout facilities, a sauna, steam room and more.
 Play safely.